apache/trafficserver-ingress-controller/docs/TUTORIAL.md

 ### Usage

 Check out the project's github action "Build and Integrate".
 It has an example of building the docker image for the ingress controller.
-It also demonstrate the usage of the ingress controller throught integration tests.
+It also demonstrates the usage of the ingress controller throught integration tests.
 A Kubernetes cluster is setup with applications and ingress controller for them.

 #### ConfigMap

-The above also shows example of configuring Apache Traffic Server [_reloadable_ configurations](https://docs.trafficserver.apache.org/en/9.2.x/admin-guide/files/records.config.en.html#reloadable) using [kubernetes configmap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) resource:
+The above also shows example of configuring Apache Traffic Server [_reloadable_ configurations](https://docs.trafficserver.apache.org/en/9.2.x/admin-guide/files/records.config.en.html#reloadable) using [kubernetes configmap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) resource.

 #### Namespaces for Ingresses